biocompute-objects/library/README.md

 # library
-Standard library to support the IEEE 2791-2020 standard.
+Library to support the IEEE 2791-2020 standard.

 ### Proposed Library Features: